 (check rates and book online)

 Just a 30-minute-ride on a seaplane from capital Malé, Mirihi Island Resort is located on the small Mirihi Island of the Southern Ari Atoll.
-With talc-white sands and clear water, this resort offers water villas: overwater bungalows that protrude from Mirihi Island’s shores.
+This resort offers water villas with talc-white sands and clear water: overwater bungalows that protrude from Mirihi Island’s shores.
 Get an unobstructed view of the horizon on your villa’s balcony, and get breathe in plenty of this beach paradise’s air.

 Velaa Private Island